-Volunteer fire relief associations receive and manage public and nonpublic money to provide retirement benefits for volunteer firefighters.
-These retirement benefits are firefighters' primary source of compensation.
+Volunteer fire relief associations receive and manage public money to provide retirement benefits for volunteer firefighters.
 One of the main revenue sources for relief associations is municipal contributions.
+Municipal contributions are contributions made to relief associations by cities, towns, and independent nonprofit firefighting corporations.
 Municipal contributions may be required or can be made voluntarily by a local community, based on the relief association's financial situation.

 The Office of the State Auditor (OSA) regularly receives questions from relief association trustees about municipal contributions and when they must be paid to a relief association.
 The following article answers many of those frequently-asked questions.